Quasi-Random profinite groups: Introduction

 Even though our bound is slightly weaker than the one obtained in \cite{Bourgain1}, it is asymptotically equivalent to that.
 Our method is short and elementary and has also the advantage that it can be easily adapted for other classes of Chevalley groups.

 As any continuous finite dimensional representation of a profinite group factors through a finite quotient, the theorem can be rephrased as a statement about the profinite groups:

 \begin{theorem} Let $\G$ be one of the groups listed in the table above and $\G( \ZZ_p)$ denote the compact group of $p$-adic points of $\G$.
-Then the degree of any non-trivial continuous representation of $\G(\ZZ_p)$ is at least $h({\G},p)$. \end{theorem} \begin{remark} It is noteworthy that the same methods can be used to establish similar bounds for $\SL_k(\FF_p[[t]])$, and $\Sp_{2k}(\FF_p[[t]])$.
-We can also obtain similar (but slightly weaker) bounds for orthogonal groups. \end{remark}
+Then the degree of any non-trivial continuous representation of $\G(\ZZ_p)$ is at least $h({\G},p)$. \end{theorem}

 Let $G$ be a compact, Hausdorff and second countable topological group and $\mu$ denote the Haar measure on $G$, normalized so that $\mu(G)=1$.
 Note that since $G$ is compact, and hence unimodular, a left Haar measure is automatically right invariant.
 A measurable subset of $A$ is said to be product-free if $A^2 \cap A =\emptyset$.
 We define the product-free measure as follows \begin{definition} Let $G$ be a compact group with normalized Haar measure $\mu$.
 Define the product-free measure of $G$ by